Galkoff's, Liverpool

-Galkoff's was a kosher butchers shop in Liverpool during the early and mid-20th century.
+Galkoff's was a kosher butcher shop in Liverpool during the early and mid-20th century.
 Its location at 29 Pembroke Place, Liverpool L3 was at the then heart of the Jewish community in the city.
 Whilst the shop ceased trading in 1979 and the site is now derelict, the site was Grade II listed in April 2007 in recognition of its significance to Liverpool's Jewish community and for the elegance of its tiled exterior.
 The building is further protected by a hoarding which has a mural, designed by local artist Donna Berry and executed by the children of King David School, depicting scenes of the life of Liverpool's Jewish community.

 The shop

 29 Pembroke Place was one of a terrace of Georgian town houses built in 1820.
 In 1907 it was purchased by Percy Galkoff, a Jewish emigré from Poland, who had it reconstructed as a kosher butcher's shop.
 In 1933 he added the tiled shop front which is a feature of the building The business was run by him and his family until 1979, when it was sold to Liverpool City Council.
 The building changed hands several times, becoming derelict despite remedial work, and afflicted throughout by planning blight.
-The current owners, Liverpool School of Tropical Medicine, have co-operated with the Museum of Liverpool Life to preserve the frontage of No.29 and the neighbouring Grade II listed court dwellings, in their “Secret Life of Liverpool” project, and the frontage is now on display at the museum.
+The current owners, Liverpool School of Tropical Medicine, have co-operated with the Museum of Liverpool Life to preserve the frontage of No.29 and the neighbouring Grade II listed court dwellings, in their “Secret Life of Liverpool” project.
+The frontage is now on display at the museum.